Ninada-U/Genetic-Variation/assignments/assignment-1.md

 Address the appropriateness of the data design and collection:

--   Why is the data is appropriate to address the problem?
+-   Why is the data appropriate to address the problem?

 -   What are the potential shortcomings of the data for addressing the problem?